 One day, while on the Hungary-L genealogy mailing list, a serious, young man popped in named Nick Gombash.
 It was this link to his website HUNGARY EXCHANGE that opened my eyes to realize that we have a great organizer amongst us - http://www.hungaryexchange.com/books.
 I was so grateful that someone actually took the time to gather all the digital books about genealogy in Hungary in one spot and share them with us.
 Generosity in it's finest moment.
 That's just the beginning of how much Nick has shared with us along the way.

-In the early days of internet genealogy, we have had so many knowledgeable contributors helping the newbies out at Hungary-L as we scrolled through the microfilms at the LDS centers for our Hungarian genealogy.
+In the early days of internet genealogy, we have had so many knowledgeable contributors helping the newbies out at Hungary-L as we scrolled through the microfilms at the Family History centers for our Hungarian genealogy.
 There were even a few Hungarian genealogical societies in the USA.
 Sometimes there were helpful assistants at the Hungarian Churches in Detroit, Chicago, Toledo and many other old enclaves of Hungarian - American roots.
 There is a need for helping people with Hungarian records.
 I delved into it and never looked back.
 I think this is what seized Nick Gombash when he started out.
 He never looked back and to see all that he has accomplished on his websites is amazing.
 He is, no doubt, a knowledgeable and major contributor for anyone discovering their Hungarian ancestry.

 HUNGARY EXCHANGE also has a surname database for fellow researchers to find one another.
 He indexes thousands of records, faster then a speeding bullet, to create databases for certain regions of Hungary.
-I just discovered that he indexed the civil records in Hidvég-Ardó in Abauj which is one of my ancestral villages.
-Nick also expanded his databases range to, at last count, 140,000 records !
+Nick also expanded his databases range to, at last count, 150,000 records !